-Portsmouth Football Club is the biggest community-owned club in football and as such seeks to give its customers the highest standard of service possible in all areas.
+Portsmouth Football Club is the biggest community-owned club in British football and, as such, seeks to give its customers the highest standard of service possible in all areas.

-The procedure of customer care and the standards we attain will be closely monitored throughout the season with the aim of improving in this area for the coming season.
+The club has closely reviewed its customer complaint procedure and the standards we attain will be closely monitored throughout the season and logged for accuracy, reliability and effectiveness.

 Fax: 0844 826 5188

 The club, at the time of writing, has 20 recognised official supporter clubs both at home and abroad.
-The club maintains an excellent relationship with most of these and a Supporters Liaison Officer has been employed at the club for the past 15 years.
+The club maintains an excellent relationship with most of these and a Supporters’ Liaison Officer has been employed at the club for 16 years.

-Club officials, players and staff attend supporter club meetings as many times as possible.
-For supporter clubs outside the immediate locality, meetings are set up with club officials at the team hotel when the team has a match in their particular area.
+Club officials, players and staff attend supporter club meetings as many times as possible throughout the season.
+Supporter clubs outside the local area meet with club officials at the team hotel when the team has a match in their particular area.

 The club also has regular dialogue with our disabled supporters through the Portsmouth Disabled Supporters Association and disabled fan representation on the supporters’ conference.

 Phone: (023) 9273 1204

-As soon as the club has any information to release this is relayed on the official website and via social media platforms, and subsequently the media are informed.
+As soon as the club has any information to release this is relayed on the official website (www.portsmouthfc.co.uk) and via social media platforms, with the media subsequently informed.

-Press conferences are usually held on a Thursday preceding a weekend game, and on a Monday preceding one played in midweek.
+Press conferences are usually held on a Thursday preceding a weekend game and on a Monday preceding a midweek game.

 Phone: (023) 9277 8568

-Portsmouth Football Club will continue to strive to provide a quality service operation accessible to as many as circumstances allow.
+Portsmouth Football Club will continue to strive to provide a quality, value-for-money operation, accessible to as many as circumstances allow.

-Season Ticket holders are given first priority with regard to purchase of tickets for away league and cup matches.
-Subject to availability remaining tickets will go on general sale.
+Season ticket holders and shareholders are given first priority with regard to the purchase of tickets for league and cup matches.
+Subject to availability, remaining tickets will go on general sale.

-Portsmouth Football Club provides an allocated family area in the stadium with discounted prices for children and young people.
+Portsmouth Football Club provides an allocated family area in the stadium with discounted prices for juniors.
 Adults and seniors sitting in this part of the stadium must be accompanied by a child.

 We provide our disabled supporters with facilities for home matches subject to availability and have a disabled liaison officer working from the ticket office.
 This is Allison McNeil, whose contact details are listed below.
 The club have regular consultation meetings with the Pompey Disabled Supporters Association and are in the process of upgrading and extending disabled facilities.

-The club will make available to visiting supporters up to 2,000 tickets in compliance with the FA rule which states that away teams must be offered 10 per cent of ground capacity.
+The club will make up to 2,500 tickets available to visiting supporters in compliance with the FA rule which states that away teams must be offered 10 per cent of ground capacity.
 This will happen in the event of the maximum capacity being reinstated.
 If it remains as present, then the number made available will be a minimum of 1,800.

-Post: Ticket Office, Portsmouth FC, Frogmore Road, Fratton Park, Portsmouth, Hampshire, P04 8SX
+Post: Ticket Office, Portsmouth FC, Frogmore Road, Fratton Park, Portsmouth, P04 8RA

 Saturday (Non-matchdays): Closed